 We spend a third of our lives in bed.
 It’s where we sleep every day.
-It’s also where we relax, wind down and spend time with our loved ones – whether it’s quiet reading time or Sunday mornings with the kids, how we spend our downtime is entirely down to us.
+It’s also where we relax, wind down and spend time with our loved ones – whether it’s quiet reading time or Sunday mornings with the kids, how we spend our downtime is entirely individual.
 Our bed is our little piece of sanctuary, away from the stresses of the modern world.
 If we get it right, a bed will not only last for many years to come, it also has the power to transform how we sleep and impact our physical and mental well-being.

 This autumn, Savoir has launched a new advertising campaign called ‘A Life Unhurried’.
 Celebrating the simple pleasure of being in bed, it features recognisable faces engaged in a variety of ‘switch off’ activities.